-Lifting freight units of any form, is a highly skilled operation and should only ever be undertaken BY COMPETENT PERSONS
+Lifting freight units of any form, is a highly skilled operation and should only be undertaken

 A typical lifting cycle requires a unit to be raised from one place and lowered to another and at some point during the cycle the load may be freely suspended such that the lifting force will equal the Gross Weight of the unit.
 This is the Static or Dead Load and is the operational Gross Mass GM or GR (Gross Rating) and equals Payload mass plus Tare.

 However, to get the load moving in the first place it must be accelerated to overcome gravity, this is the dynamic or live load and is an inertia force, eventually the load becomes stationary before being lowered.
 The total lifting force, therefore, is that due to gravity plus the live load, the later being rarely quantifiable and must always be kept to an absolute minimum, consequently the VERTICAL LIFTING FORCE is defined as Rg, the g denoting that it is a force and not mass